 Building Permits & Zoning

-Before you buy or lease property in Placentia, the City encourages you to contact the Building Division at (714) 993-8147 to review any building permits and ensure that the building is up to code.
-In addition, please check with the Planning Division at (714) 993-8268 to ensure that your proposed business location is in a properly zoned area or visit their webpage.
+Before you buy or lease property in Placentia, the City encourages you to contact the Building Division at (714) 993-8147 to review any building permits and ensure the building is up to code.
+In addition, please check with the Planning Division at (714) 993-8268 to ensure your proposed business location is in a properly zoned area or visit their webpage.

 Home Based Businesses

 Many occupations, such as physician, attorney, construction contractor, etc., require a State license.
 You may be required to show proof of this license before a City registration certificate is issued.
-If you are in doubt about State licensing requirements for your business, you should contact the State Department of Consumer Affairs at (800) 344-9940 or visit their website.
+If you are in doubt about State licensing requirements for your business, contact the State Department of Consumer Affairs at (800) 344-9940 or visit their website.

 City Business License and Permits